 - If there exists a keyframe for a property at the current time and that property is modified, its value will be updated to the current value.

-(2) Automatic keyframing only creates keyframes when you make changes to properties.
-Let’s consider the following scenario.
+(2) Automatic keyframing creates keyframes only when you make changes to properties.
+Consider the following scenario.

 So, always remember to create a keyframe at the beginning of the animation.
 As in the scenario above, the initial position of the image is perfect and you have nothing to change.
 But you must explicitly insert a keyframe for that position.

-It’s a breeze to create HTML5 animation using the Auto Keyframe mode.
+It’s a breeze to create animation using the Auto-Keyframe mode.
 Why don’t you try this feature right now?
 Download Saola Animate, create a document, import resources, and explore your infinite possibilities.